ziweidream/simple-payment-channel/README.md

-*Simple Payment Channel on Ethereum*
+*Simple Payment Channel on Ethereum Rinkeby Test Network*

-###A simple unidirectional payment channel between two parties (sender and recipient), which allows participants to make repeated transfers of Ether without using transactions, and thus allow you to avoid the delays and fees associated with transactions.
+### A simple unidirectional payment channel between two parties (sender and recipient), which allows participants to make repeated transfers of Ether without using transactions, and thus allow you to avoid the delays and fees associated with transactions.

 **[DEMO here](https://ziweidream.github.io/simple-payment-channel-ethereum/)**